TimRudy/ice-chips-verilog/README.md

 3. Annotated with descriptions
 4. Self-checking

-The test benches are for documentation and transparency and create a kind of audit trail - that's in addition to their role in correctness!
+The test benches are for documentation and transparency and create a kind of audit trail.
+That's in addition to their role in correctness!

 Self-checking: Each test gives a Pass/Fail result.
 It does this by using an "assert" statement, that logs a failure message if the stated condition (at the output) is not met.
 The tests are not just doing a demonstration run of the device by way of a waveform output - although they do that also.

+For open source purposes and community contribution: IceChips [guidelines around test benches](docs/validation-scheme.md#what-is-a-good-test-bench).

 </details>